Everyday Legal Grant

 • pilot projects that offer new approaches to delivering legal information

-• trialling a strategy to gain further insights in the delivery of legal information in a new way that could be replicated in other programs or services.
+• trialling a strategy to deliver legal information to inform other programs or services.

 Grant criteria